 While researching possibilities for a college after El Camino to complete the last two years needed for a bachelor’s degree, I was fascinated to learn about Humboldt State College (now Humboldt State University) in the coastal redwood country of northern California.
 Humboldt State offered a major in Fisheries, and it was located in a small town I had never heard of — Arcata, not far from Eureka, the closest town of any size.
 I also learned that salmon and coastal cutthroat trout thrived in the surrounding streams.
-That settled it — I applied to Humboldt, and I was accepted as a fisheries major, beginning the next fall quarter.
+That settled it — I applied to Humboldt, and I was accepted as a Fisheries major, beginning the next fall quarter.

 At Humboldt, a classmate gave a slide show about his summer fisheries job in southeast Alaska.
 That planted the seed of my wanting to move to Alaska “some day.”
-When that spring quarter was winding down at Humboldt, I applied to graduate, but was disappointed to learn that I was six credits shy of the number needed to graduate.
+When that spring quarter was winding down at Humboldt, I applied to graduate, but was disappointed to learn that I was six elective credits shy of the number needed.
 I decided to take the two required classes that summer session, rather than wait until the following fall.
 That seeming delay turned out to be a blessing in disguise, because my major professor (Dr. George Allen) needed an assistant that summer to help with a research contract he had to study plankton off the mouth of nearby Humboldt Bay.
 That job involved going to sea on weekly day cruises on a chartered commercial salmon troller to collect plankton samples with a midwater trawl, and then sorting and identifying the samples back at the lab.
 That job gave me valuable field and lab experience that helped me land future jobs in oceanography.
 I was awarded a Bachelor of Science degree in Fisheries after that summer session.

 Having applied to the Nevada Fish and Game Department, I was offered and accepted a job as a Consevation Fieldman, helping raise rainbow trout at the Washoe Rearing Ponds near Reno for the local sport fishery.
 That job was fairly straightforward and included driving a tanker truck to the national trout hatchery in Hagerman, Idaho, bringing fingerling rainbow trout back to the rearing ponds, where we fed them fish food pellets until they were big enough to plant in streams and lakes for the local sport fishery.
 However, I became dissatisfied with the routine of that job, which must have showed, because I was fired at the end of my one-year trial period.